KudoAI/chatgpt.js/docs/README.md

 chatgpt.get('reply', 'last');
 ```

 Each call equally fetches the last response.
 If you think it works, it probabily will... so just type it!
-(Who has time for docs?)

 If it didn't, simply submit an [issue](https://github.com/kudoai/chatgpt.js/issues) or [PR](https://github.com/kudoai/chatgpt.js/pulls) and it will be integrated, ezpz!